ManticoreGamesInc/platform-documentation/src/api/animatedmesh.md

 ### `playbackRateMultiplier`

-Plays an animation on the animated mesh.
+Plays an animation on the animated mesh that is in a Client Context.
 Optional parameters can be provided to control the animation playback: `playbackRate (Number)`: Controls how fast the animation plays. `shouldLoop (bool)`: If `true`, the animation will keep playing in a loop.
 If `false` the animation will stop playing once completed.

 In this example, a humanoid animated mesh has its laughing and death animations controlled by pressing the primary and secondary action bindings (PC default is mouse left-click and right-click respectively).